top of page

 SAIA was formed in 1948 to promote access for brown trout & grayling fly fishing on 11 miles of the rivers Isla, Dean & Kerbet in the Vale of Strathmore, but at prices affordable to all ages of local anglers.

-The Association is wholly run by volunteers with all ticket sales monies used to improve the rivers by sympathetic stocking , river & bank management/ improvements all of which assist the wild fish stocks and make the river fishing accessible to anglers.
+The Association is wholly run by volunteers with all ticket sales monies used to improve the rivers by sympathetic stocking.

-Strathmore Angling Improvement Association strongly recommend that All anglers should be insured and are reminded that they fish at their own risk.
+Strathmore Angling Improvement Association strongly recommends that All anglers should be insured and are reminded that they fish at their own risk.

-It is also strongly recommended that all anglers wear a buoyancy aid for their own safety.
+It is also strongly recommended that all anglers wear an Auto inflate buoyancy aid for their own safety.

 The Fish & Rivers

-Each season at various river locations, SAIA stock between 300-500 fully grown locally reared brown trout and incubated eyed ova.
+Each season at various river locations, SAIA stock between 300-500 fully grown brown trout.
 These stocked fish supplement the already high levels of wild brown trout & grayling in the rivers.
-Each season wild trout & grayling in excess of 2lb are caught .
-A four fish day limit of 11" + trout is set ,but correct catch and release is actively promoted and practiced by most anglers.
-The Association also undertakes river management work parties in the closed season; any anglers wishing to attend these should contact an SAIA committee member.
+Each season wild trout & grayling in excess of 2lb are caught.
+A four fish day limit of 11" + trout is set, but correct catch and release is actively promoted and practiced by most anglers.

 bottom of page